mickem/nscp-docs/docs/theory.md

 # NSClient++ Theory

 Some people say NSClient++ can feel a bit daunting the first time you encounter it.
 This is often due to the number of options you have.
 NSClient++ was designed to be open-ended meaning not restrict you in favor of allowing you to do what you need in the way you need it.
-Thus if you start with a clean slate you need to understand what options you have and make the correct choices.
 So before you start tinkering with NSClient++ it is important to first decide what you want to achieve.
-With 0.4.0 and soon to be release 1.4.1 there is a multitude of protocols and way you can use NSClient ++.
 The key decisions you have to make are related to (in no particular order):

 -   Settings